arvid-mvo/mount_delay/README.md

 # mount_delay
-Script for delaying mount of network drives
+Script for delaying mounting of network drives